How Custom Healthcare Software Is Developed for Secure HIPAA Compliance

 - Plans for remediation.
 A remediation plan lets healthcare providers correct errors and prevent them from recurring.
 A remediation plan must be included in medical software.
 In addition, healthcare providers need to devise their own recovery plans, using medical software to implement them.

-How to Build HIPAA Compliant Software Systems
+How to Build HIPAA-compliant Software Systems

 Healthcare software must satisfy HIPAA’s Omnibus Rule, a set of statutory amendments that modify the original Act to account for new technologies.
-For healthcare software to be fully HIPAA compliant, it should include the following components:
+For healthcare software to be fully HIPAA compliant, it must include the following components:

 - Data storage.
 Healthcare systems must be able to safely store ePHI.